HelpGiveThanks/HGTconfiguration/README.md

      Learn more about SSL Certificates here http://en.wikipedia.org/wiki/SSL_certificate

      SAVE MONEY!
 You can host several small family website project-managers and forums on one hosting plan, each with its own password for entry and various privacy levels for projects, forum topics, etc. Privacy examples: allow just parents access, or only immediate family members, or all family and friends but no strangers, etc.  You have full and easy control over privacy!
-1. Log into your cPanel: http://YOURWEBSITE.ORG/cpanel.
+1. After purchasing your website hosting account, log into your cPanel using the link emailed to you by your hosting company: http://YOURWEBSITE.ORG/cpanel.
 1. Scroll down to the Software/Services sections and click on the Softaculous icon.
 1. Enter 'The Bug' in the top right search box, and click on 'The Bug Genie' in the search results popup window.
 1. Click the blue 'install' button.